 Our program has evolved considerably since its origins in 2005.
-We are now into our 11th year of youth specific technical training and the rewards are now showing, with many of our older players now stepping into professional clubs both here in Australia and abroad.
+We are entering our 15th year of youth specific technical training and the rewards are now showing, with many of our older players now stepping into professional clubs both here in Australia and abroad.

 You can have a scroll down through our Facebook page to see some of these older players.

-In recent years we have added FTS Development Squads and have just relaunched our FTS Futsal Club, both now instrumental to ensuring our players receive best practice youth player development.
+In recent years we have added FTS Development Squads and have established our FTS Futsal Club, both instrumental to ensuring our players receive best practice youth player development.

 The link between technical ability and intelligence is vital for player development and is pivotal within our curriculum.